Generic selectors

 How To Choose

 One of the biggest challenges when picking out new aquarium fish is selecting the perfect fit for your tank.
-Walking into a big fish store and being surrounded by all the beautiful exotic fish can be pretty overwhelming, especially when you don’t know exactly how big they will grow and how much space they need.
+Walking into a big fish store and being surrounded by all the beautiful exotic fish can be overwhelming, especially when you do not know exactly how big they will grow and how much space they need.

-I recommend doing your research at home before you go out and buy fish, and that’s what this article is all about!
+Do your research at home before you go out and buy.
+That is what this article is all about.

 Tank Size

-Size matters when you’re choosing a freshwater fish tank.
-It’s important to consider how much space you have for an aquarium.
-If you already have a tank set up at home, you also need to consider what kind of fish can live in your aquarium.
+Size matters when you are choosing a freshwater fish tank.
+Consider how much space you have for an aquarium.
+If you already have a tank set up at home, consider what fish can actually live in it.
+Read up on adult size and minimum tank size.
+Starting with a big enough tank saves a lot of trouble later.

 Care Level